Cortrah/Battleship-Rest-Api/README.md

 The client.js file of this repo is a restful api solution in javascript using node and hapi.

-To run the client clone the repositor and from the root battleship directory
+To run the client, clone the repository.
+And from the root battleship directory type

 	npm install